fenix-framework/fenix-framework.github.io/DML.md

   * To represent dates and related types, there are the following built-in value-types, from the [JodaTime](http://joda-time.sourceforge.net/) API:
     `DateTime`, `LocalDate`, `LocalTime`, and `Partial`.
+  * For greater flexibility, the Framework support's [GSON's](https://code.google.com/p/google-gson/) `JsonElement` to allow the representation of unstructured data.

 ## Example